muarshad01/Quran_Topics/Quran_Topics/Istighfar.md

 * You'll start forgetting your sin.
 Just like you wash a TAPE.
 They're written off your book.
 * You don't commit that sin again.
 * Start moving towards goodness.
-* Aus kay andar, Tahrao, Itminan, aur Sakoon gagha bana laylaita hai.
+* Aus kay andar, Tahrao, Itminan, aur Sakoon gagha-bana laylaita-hai.
 * He starts forgiving other people.

 ***